🧡 Skip to main content🔍 Skip to search

 Reports

 Click Next and configure necessary email reports in the Reports tab.
 Probably, there is no need to send an email upon each successful completion since the very idea of this Task is to summarize user daily activity.
-Click Next and in the Task tab provide Task with a recognizable name and, optionally, also description.
+Click Next and in the Task tab provide the Task with a recognizable name and, optionally, also a description.

 Click Next to go to the Finish tab.
 However, instead of clicking the Finish button we will need to configure advanced options.
 Click the Advanced button to save the Task and enter its properties.
-Go directly to the Settings tab and pay attention to the If an instance of already running (or queued) task is being executed parameter which by default is set to Run task in parallel.
+Go directly to the Settings tab and pay attention to the If an instance of already running (or queued) task is being executed parameter that by default is set to Run task in parallel.

 Task settings: Queue a new task instance until existing task finishes